AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/faq/what-is-the-sales-connect-and-highspot-integration.md

 ## Enabling the Sales Connect and Highspot Integration {#enabling-the-sales-connect-and-highspot-integration}

-If you are interested in enabling the Highspot Integration for your team, please contact [Marketo Support](http://support.marketo.com).
+If you are interested in enabling the Highspot Integration for your team, please contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support#).

 ## How to Use the Integration {#how-to-use-the-integration}

 Once enabled, here's how to access your Highspot content in Sales Connect.

-1. When composing an email in Sales Connect or Outlook, choose Add Content.
+1. When composing an email in Sales Connect or Outlook, choose **Add Content**.

-1. Select Highspot.
+1. Select **Highspot**.

-1. Enter your Highspot account email and click Continue.
+1. Enter your Highspot account email and click **Continue**.

-1. Enter your Highspot account password and click Sign In.
+1. Enter your Highspot account password and click **Sign In**.

-1. Select the content from Highspot you would like to insert into the email or template and click Add Content.
+1. Select the content from Highspot you would like to insert into the email or template and click **Add Content**.

 1. The content is inserted into the email or template.